dojo/docs/util/doh.rst

   {
     name: "thingerTest",
     setUp: function(){
-      //Setup to do before runTest.
+      // Setup to do before runTest.
       this.thingerToTest = new Thinger();
       this.thingerToTest.doStuffToInit();
     },
     runTest: function(){
-      //Our test function to run.
+      // Our test function to run.
       doh.assertEqual("blah", this.thingerToTest.blahProp);
       doh.assertFalse(this.thingerToTest.falseProp);
       // ...
     },
     tearDown: function(){
-      //cleanup to do after runTest.
+      // cleanup to do after runTest.
     },
-    timeout: 3000 //3 second timeout.
+    timeout: 3000 // 3 second timeout.
   }

 Test Fixture (setup, standalone, asynchronous test)